-We will take our responsibilities seriously and will play a full and active role in the protection of children: raising the awareness of all our practitioners through training and highlighting their own individual responsibilities in relation to safeguarding, identifying, and reporting concerns.
+We will take our responsibilities seriously and will play a full and active role in the protection of children: raising the awareness of all our practitioners through training and highlighting their own individual responsibilities in relation to safeguarding, identifying and reporting concerns.
 We will provide early help and intervention to families, in the form of identifying children and families that would benefit from early help and assistance.
-Undertaking assessments of the need for early help and to provide targeted early help to address the assessed needs of a family which focuses on activity to significantly improve the outcomes for the child.
-RNPSLO have a separate attendance policy for staff to follow if a child has regular nonattendance.
+Undertaking assessments of the need for early help and to provide targeted early help to address the assessed needs of a family, which focuses on activity to significantly improve the outcomes for the child.

-We will monitor the well being of all children, with regard to those who are vulnerable, such as those with Child Protection or Child in need plans, looked after children, those with additional needs or who have English as an additional language using the -
+We will monitor the well being of all children, with particular regard to those who are vulnerable, such as those with Child Protection or Child in need plans, looked after children, those with additional needs or who have English as an additional language using the -

-Inter- Agency Threshold Continuum of Need which has four levels of need.
+Inter- Agency Threshold Continuum of Need that has four levels of need.